I remember back in the '90s when you were hip if you had your own website. I guess I got stuck there,

 "old school", perhaps it proves that Python and TurboGears are maintainable over a long stretch of time.

 In the past I have worked on everything from natural language parsers for aritificial intelligence firms to embedded diagnostic software for military jet engine components (and pretty much everything in-between).
+I developed a deep love for everything Geographic at the National Renewable Energy Laboratory (via Red Canyon Engineering) and MapMyFitness.

-For Turbogears I have developed a library to
+For TurboGears I have developed a library to

 allow developers to more easily create web content directly from database definitions.
 The name of this project is